katmore/webhook/docs/phpdoc.md

-    $open_issues_count : integer
+    $open_issues_count :

 __

 #### Type

-integer -- number of open issues this repo has
+-- number of open issues this repo has

 # __